MSSU dismisses head football coach Jeff Sims

 Missouri Southern State University is searching for a head football coach for the third time in five years.

-Second-year Head Coach Jeff Sims was "relieved of his duties," the university said in a statement Wednesday.
+Second-year head football coach Jeff Sims was "relieved of his duties," the university said in a statement Wednesday.

 No reason was given.